-NURS 060 5 Units Nursing of Adults II/Medical-Surgical Nursing Corequisite: Concurrent enrollment in NURS 058C.
-Prerequisite: NURS 054 & NURS 055 and either PSYC 001, PSYC 002 or SOCS 022 with grades of C or better.
-Course Advisory: Basic Computer navigation skills and frequent internet access is required.
+Nursing of Adults II/Medical-Surgical Nursing Corequisite: Concurrent enrollment in NURS 058C.
+Prerequisite: A minimum grade of C in NURS 054 and NURS 055 and either PSYC 001, PSYC 002 or SOCS 022.
+Course Advisory: Basic computer navigation skills and frequent internet access is required.
 This course continues with the theory and practice of nursing necessary to assist the adult in meeting selected health care needs.
 Emphasis is placed on the patient experiencing health alterations related to nutritional deficits, the endocrine, renal/urinary, neurological and immune systems.
-The concepts of delegation, safety, communication, clinical decision-making, asepsis, pharmacology, legality, ethics, health education, and self-evaluation are integrated throughout the course.
+The concepts of delegation, safety, communication, clinical decisionmaking, asepsis, pharmacology, legality, ethics, health education, and self-evaluation are integrated throughout the course.
 Issues related to culture, developmental level and sexuality are considered, as nursing care is individualized to the patient.
 Leadership and management concepts are introduced.
 Skill modules and clinical experiences are offered concurrently with theory.
-Five hours lecture, fifteen hours lab (8 week course).
+Five hours lecture, fifteen hours lab (8-week course).

-NURS 061 5 Units Psychiatric and Mental Health Nursing Prerequisite: NURS 054 & NURS 055 and either PSYC 001, PYSC 002 or SOCS 022 with grades of C or better.
-Course Advisory: Basic Computer navigation skills and frequent internet access is required.
+Psychiatric and Mental Health Nursing Prerequisite: A minimum grade of C in NURS 054 & NURS 055 and either PSYC 001, PYSC 002 or SOCS 022.
+Course Advisory: Basic computer navigation skills and frequent internet access is required.
 Theory and practice related to mental health and illness is studied.
 This includes the principles and practices of mental health nursing using the prevailing psychobiological theories of mental health and illness, interpersonal communication, group process, growth and development and sociocultural theories.
 The nursing process is emphasized as the student nurse maintains and promotes mental health and seeks to prevent mental illness.
 Clinical experience is provided concurrently with theory in acute psychiatric hospitals, long-term care facilities and community agencies.
 Opportunity is provided for working with children, adolescents and adults individually, as well as in groups.
 Internet access required.
-Five hours lecture, fifteen hours lab (8 week course).
+Five hours lecture, fifteen hours lab (8-week course).